dapr/cli/docs/reference/reference.md

 Available Commands:
-  help        Help about any command init        Setup dapr in Kubernetes or Standalone modes list        List all dapr instances publish     Publish an event to multiple consumers run         Launches dapr and your app side by side invoke      Invoke a dapr app with an optional payload stop        Stops a running dapr instance and its associated app uninstall   Removes a dapr installation
+  help        Help about any command init        Setup Dapr in Kubernetes or Standalone modes list        List all Dapr instances publish     Publish an event to multiple consumers run         Launches Dapr and your app side by side invoke      Invokes a Dapr app with an optional payload stop        Stops a running Dapr instance and its associated app uninstall   Removes a Dapr installation

 Flags:
-  -h, --help      help for dapr
+  -h, --help      help for Dapr
-      --version   version for dapr
+      --version   version for Dapr

 Use "dapr [command] --help" for more information about a command.
 ```